 The final exercise for the MFA degree will consist of a public reading of material from the student's thesis.
-It will be no less than 45 minutes, but in many instances, it will be longer.
+It will last no fewer than 45 minutes, but in many instances, it will be longer.
 The public reading occurs after the student has submitted a complete draft of the thesis to all committee members.